Pregnancy loss: How to help your daughter/sister/BFF cope

 3- Honor important dates

-Mother’s day, the baby’s birthday or due date, the day she found out the pregnancy wouldn’t last.
+Mother’s Day, the baby’s birthday or due date, the day she found out the pregnancy wouldn’t last or the baby died.
 These are important dates for grieving mothers.
-Even months after, when the calls have ceased, the flowers have wilted, these dates will come and bring a torrent of emotions with them.
+Even months after, when the calls have ceased, and the flowers have wilted, these dates will come and bring a torrent of emotions with them.
 Acknowledge these significant moments; she is thinking about them more than you will likely know.

 4- Verbally acknowledge the loss